surniaulula/wpsso-wc-metadata/readme.txt

 <h3>WPSSO Core Plugin Required</h3>

-WPSSO Metadata for WooCommerce (aka WPSSO WCMD) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).
+WPSSO Product Metadata for WooCommerce (aka WPSSO WCMD) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).

 Additional product information for Open Graph meta tags and Schema Product properties requires the WooCommerce integration module provided with the <a href="https://wpsso.com/">WPSSO Core Premium plugin</a>.